aepifanov/mos_mu/doc/update-product/update-master-9-2.rst

         During the update procedure, the Fuel Master node services will be restarted automatically.

 #.
-Upgrade the Ubuntu kernel to version 4.4 for the Fuel bootstrap:
+(Should be skipped for MOS9.2) Upgrade the Ubuntu kernel to version 4.4 for the Fuel bootstrap:

    .. code-block:: console